 Office 365 (cross-application membership service, intends to make the task of moving naturally from one collaboration tool to another, easier for its users).

 The recent announcement suggests, Microsoft is steadily making progress towards realizing its dream of the mobile-first, cloud-first world, and its mission to empower every person and every organization on the planet to achieve more.

 Microsoft Teams is now available on desktop and mobile operating systems including Windows, Mac, Android, iOS and web platforms.
-The application is still in preview stage and requires appropriate commercial Office 365 subscription.

 A post-graduate in Biotechnology, Hemant switched gears to writing about Microsoft technologies and has been a contributor to TheWindowsClub since then.
 When he is not working, you can usually find him out traveling to different places or indulging himself in binge-watching.